mtneug/spate/README.md

 ## Installation

 For every release static Linux binaries can be downloaded from [the release page in GitHub](https://github.com/mtneug/spate/releases/latest).
-But the easiest way to run `spate` is, of course, as a Docker Swarm service:
+But the easiest way to run `spate` is, of course, as a Docker Swarm service with the [`mtneug/spate` image](https://hub.docker.com/r/mtneug/spate/):

 ```sh
 $ docker service create \